1991 Algerian parliamentary election

 Parliamentary elections were held in Algeria on 26 December 1991.
-They were the first multi-party elections since independence, but were cancelled by a military coup after the first round when the military expressed concerns that the Islamic Salvation Front, which was almost certain to win more than the two-thirds majority of seats required to change the constitution, would form an Islamic state.
-The annulling of the elections led to the outbreak of the Algerian Civil War.
+They were the first multi-party parliamentary elections since independence, but the second round due to be held on 16 January 1992 was cancelled five days before by a military coup after the military expressed concerns that the Islamic Salvation Front, which was almost certain to win more than the two-thirds majority of seats required to change the constitution, would form an Islamic state.
+This led to the outbreak of the Algerian Civil War.

 Of 430 seats contested, 232 were won outright with 50% or more of the first-round vote; the remaining 198 would have proceeded to a second round contested only by the two candidates with the highest number of votes.
-Voter turnout in the first-round was 59.0%.
+Voter turnout in the first-round was 59%.